oracle-livelabs/apex/ai-vision-lab/4-run-app/4-run-app.md

 ## Introduction

-In this lab, you run the application and perform the AI Search on the uploaded images.
+In this lab, you run APEX Social Media application and perform the AI Search on the uploaded images.

 ## TASK 1 : Run the Application